Eighteenth-century Gothic novel: German Schauerroman

 The term Schauerroman is sometimes equated with the term "Gothic novel", but this is only partially true.
 Both genres are based on the terrifying side of the Middle Ages, and both frequently feature the same elements (castles, ghost, monster, etc.).
 However, Schauerroman's key elements are necromancy and secret societies and it is remarkably more pessimistic than the British Gothic novel.
 All those elements are the basis for Friedrich Schiller's unfinished novel The Ghost-Seer (1786–1789).
-The motive of secret societies is also present in Carl Grosse's Horrid Mysteries (1791–1794) and Christian August Vulpius's Rinaldo Rinaldini, the Robber Captain (1797).
+The motive of secret societies is also present in Carl Grosse's Horrid Mysteries (1791–1794) and Christian August Vulpius' The History of Rinaldo Rinaldini (1798).
 Genres of Gespensterroman/Geisterroman ("ghost novel"), Räuberroman ("robber novel"), and Ritterroman (chivalric romance) also frequently share plot and motifs with the British "gothic novel".
 As its name suggests, the Räuberroman focuses on the life and deeds of outlaws, influenced by Friedrich Schiller's drama The Robbers (1781).
 Heinrich Zschokke's Abällino, der grosse Bandit (1793) was translated into English by M. G. Lewis as The Bravo of Venice in 1804.
 The Ritterroman focuses on the life and deeds of the knights and soldiers, but features many elements found in the gothic novel, such as magic, secret tribunals, and medieval setting.
 Benedikte Naubert's novel Hermann of Unna (1788) is seen as being very close to the Schauerroman genre.

 Other early authors and works included Christian Heinrich Spiess, with his works Das Petermännchen (1793), Der alte Überall und Nirgends (1792), Die Löwenritter (1794), and Hans Heiling, vierter und letzter Regent der Erd- Luft- Feuer- und Wasser-Geister (1798); Heinrich von Kleist's short story "Das Bettelweib von Locarno" (1797); and Ludwig Tieck's Der blonde Eckbert (1797) and Der Runenberg (1804).
 Early examples of female-authored Gothic include Sophie Albrecht's Das höfliche Gespenst (The Polite Ghost) (1797) and Graumännchen oder die Burg Rabenbühl: eine Geistergeschichte altteutschen Ursprungs (Graumännchen, or Castle Rabenbühl: A Ghost Story) (1799).